AritraDey-Dev/Spider-Onsites/Devops/Task.md

-# Build a Complete CI/CD Pipeline for a Microservices Application with Load Testing

-## Overview
-Your task is to implement a complete CI/CD pipeline for a microservices-based web application using Docker, Nginx, and Ansible, with a focus on load testing.

-The task involves the following components:
-- **Microservices**: A simple web application broken down into multiple microservices.
-- **Docker**: Containerization of the application.
-- **Nginx**: Configuration as a reverse proxy.
-- **Database**: Integration with a database service.
-- **CI/CD**: Automating the build, test, and deployment processes.
-- **Load Testing**: Performance testing to evaluate the application’s behavior under load.

-## Objectives

-### Containerize the Microservices Using Docker:
-- Set up Dockerfiles for each microservice in the application.
-Ensure that each service can be independently built and run within its own container.
-- Create a `docker-compose.yml` file to manage multi-container deployments during local development.

-### Configure Nginx as a Reverse Proxy:
-- Use Nginx as a reverse proxy to route traffic to the appropriate microservices.
-- Configure Nginx to serve static content and load balance requests between multiple instances of a microservice.

 ### Integrate a Database:
 - Set up a database service (MySQL or PostgreSQL) using Docker.
 - Connect the microservices to the database and ensure data persistence.